RamXX/phonetic/README.md

 Phonetic is a small command line utility written in Rust that takes a text input and prints out the corresponding word for each one of its characters, either:

 1. As described in the [NATO Phonetic Alphabet](https://www.nato.int/nato_static_fl2014/assets/pdf/pdf_2018_01/20180111_nato-alphabet-sign-signal.pdf), when no other arguments are passed, or
-2. As its equivalent in morse code when the `-m` argument is passed.
+2. As its equivalent in ITU Morse code when the `-m` argument is passed.

-I made this as I grew frustrated when trying to spell reservation codes over the phone to customer service representatives, and never completely learning the proper words for each letter.
+I made this as I grew frustrated when trying to spell reservation codes over the phone to customer service representatives, while never completely memorizing the proper words for each letter.

-The morse code functionality was added later mostly to leverage the array of tuples I already had for that effect.
+The Morse code functionality was added later mostly to leverage the array of tuples I already had for that effect.

 In NATO mode, regular numbers and a few common symbols are also spelled out.
-These are not officially part of the NATO alphabet, so they are provided as a convenience.
+These are **not** officially part of the NATO alphabet, so they are provided as a convenience.

-In morse mode, only letters and numbers are printed out.
+In Morse mode, only letters and numbers are printed out.
+Any character not implemented will return the `(not implemented)` string.

 The main functions with the business logic are in a separate module and can easily be imported to use in a web service if needed.

-I hope it's useful to someone else.
+I hope this work is useful to someone else.

 ## Building